Automattic/default-small-business-theme/readme-dev.md

 - **readme.txt** » Readme for the theme.
 - **rtl.scss** » RTL Stylesheet.
 - **style.scss** » Theme Stylesheet.
 Main entry point for Sass styles.

-## Integration

-Copy over all of the files from this project into your theme's directory.

 ## Usage & Installation